YehorYehorychev/YehorYehorychev/README.md

 💼 Experience:

 Throughout my career, I have successfully developed and executed comprehensive test plans, ensuring efficient and effective test coverage.
-By leveraging my expertise in manual and automation testing, I have significantly reduced testing cycles while maintaining the highest quality standards.
-My proficiency in utilizing tools and frameworks such as Java Selenium and Selenide has enabled seamless test automation and improved overall efficiency.
+By leveraging my expertise in automation testing, I have significantly reduced testing cycles while maintaining the highest quality standards.
+My proficiency in utilizing tools and frameworks such as Java Selenium, Selenide and PlayWright has enabled seamless test automation and improved overall efficiency.

 Furthermore, I possess a deep understanding of the SDLC, STLC, SQA standards, and industry best practices.
 This knowledge allows me to consistently deliver exceptional results and ensure the highest level of quality for the entire team.

 🎓 Passion and Growth:

 I have an unwavering passion for staying updated with emerging technologies and industry trends.
-I am always open to learning new skills and tools that can enhance my abilities as a QA Engineer.
+I am always open to learning new skills and tools that can enhance my abilities as a Test Engineer.
 I strongly believe in effective communication, fostering collaboration, and engaging with intellectual peers to drive innovation and continuous improvement.